Learning intention

 Presentation: Who contributes to our school community?

-Discuss the different images in pairs and then ask for feedback.
-Create a class mind map on a whiteboard or flip chart paper of anyone who contributes to the school community.
-Include any information about their roles and the positive impact they have on children, parents or staff at the school.
-(Examples could include: teachers, teaching assistants, school crossing patrols, cleaners, site managers, chefs, after school clubs, lunchtime assistants, outdoor helpers, volunteers etc).
+In pairs, learners discuss the images.
+Take feedback.
+Create a class mind map on a whiteboard of people who contribute to the school community.
+Include any information about their roles and the positive impact they have on children, parents or staff.
+Examples could include: teachers, teaching assistants, school crossing patrols, cleaners, site managers, chefs, after school clubs, lunchtime assistants, outdoor helpers, volunteers etc.

-Emphasise that at school, many people help us and contribute to making our school a great place for everyone to feel safe, have fun, and learn.
+Tell learners that at school, lots of people help us and contribute to making our school a great place for everyone to feel safe, have fun and learn.

 Ask: